The full and current new State Pension is £175.20 per week. But, your National Insurance record determines how the new State Pension is calculated.

 You can make these top-up payments until reaching the full new State Pension - or until State Pension age.
 Whichever comes first would apply.

-You add a further 4 years to your National Insurance record after 5th April 2016.
-Each year adds about £4.70 a week to your State Pension.
-The 4 years will add about £18.80 for a total of about £143.80.
+You add a further six (6) years to your National Insurance record after 5th April 2016.
+Each year adds about £5 a week to your State Pension.
+Thus, the extra six years that you have will add about £30 for a total of about £150.

 Note: Qualifying years after the 5th of April 2016 do not add extra money to your new State Pension payment.